Headless widgets

 The following set of elements, events and methods are available for generating the widget and collecting end-user consent and preference choices.

 Custom elements are HTML components used to display the content of your widget as well as wrap your own HTML elements to handle specific communication with the Didomi API.
-Please refer to this documentation for more information about custom elements.
+Please refer to this for more information about custom elements.

 Custom events are synthetic events in Javascript that can be dispatched to our SDK.